-Figure 5.5.
-Length-frequency distributions of Australian Sardine East caught in the SPF by purseseining along the northern and southern New South Wales coastline; n = sample size.

-Ages of Australian Sardine East collected from purse-seine catches in the SPF from the south coast of New South Wales in 2009/10 ranged from 0+ to 5 years, whereas catches from the northern region consisted of individuals from 0+ to 3 years (Figure 5.6).
-Commercial catch samples from the north in 2012/13 contained mostly 2 year old fish.
-In 2013/14 and 2014/15, the age structure in the northern region continued to increase, with more fish evident in the 3 and 4 year old age classes.
-Fish reached a maximum age of 6 years in 2014/15 (Figure 5.6).

 Figure 5.6.
+Length-frequency distributions of Australian Sardine East caught in the SPF by purse seine along the northern and southern New South Wales coastline; n = number of fish in distribution.

+Ages of Australian Sardine East collected from purse seine catches in the SPF along the south coast of New South Wales in 2009/10 ranged from 0+ to 5 years, whereas catches from the northern region contained fish aged 0+ to 3 years (Figure 5.7).
+Commercial catch samples from the north in 2012/13 mostly consisted of 2 year old fish.
+In 2013/14 and 2014/15, the age structure in the northern region continued to increase, with more fish in the 3 and 4 year old age classes.
+Fish reached a maximum age of 6 years in 2014/15 (Figure 5.7).

-Age-frequency distributions of Australian Sardine East caught by purse-seine in the SPF along the northern and southern New South Wales coastline; n = sample size.
+Figure 5.7.
+Age-frequency distributions of Australian Sardine East caught by purse seine in the SPF along the northern and southern New South Wales coastline; n = number of fish in distribution.